dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ### Downgrade your version of Android

 If your device offers you the option to downgrade to Android 6.0+, then do so.
 There is a risk of data loss if you should try to downgrade your device.
-Otherwise, we recommend that you contact your IT admin to resolve this issue.
-You can get contact information for your IT admin at the [Company Portal website](http://portal.manage.microsoft.com) for contact information.
+Otherwise, we recommend that you contact your company support to resolve this issue.
+You can get contact information for your company support at the [Company Portal website](http://portal.manage.microsoft.com) for contact information.

 ## Specific manufacturer issues